mravendi/mravendi.github.io/_posts/cvoverview.md

 ![Binary image classification](/images/cv_overview/binary_image_classification.png)
 *Sample image patches of Histopathologic Cancer and their binary labels*

+Typically, there are thousands of these patches per patient and clinicians have to go through them one by one.
+Just imagine how an automatic tool to quickly label thousands of such images can be beneficial to clinicians.

 ### Multi-class Classification
 On the other hand, the goal of multi-class image classification is to autmatically assign a label to an image from a fixed (more than two) set of categories.
 Again, here the assumption is that the image contains a dominant object.